-- conditions and period. - Provision of guidance and key observations on Salmat's Remuneration Report, with some suggested areas where reporting could be made clearer for the benefit of reporting to shareholders. - Committee with input from the Chairman of the Board. - The reports containing remuneration advice were provided by EY directly to the Chair of the Remuneration Committee.
+- Provision of market practice information concerning LTIs, specifically vesting conditions including the performance conditions and period. - Provision of guidance and key observations on Salmat's Remuneration Report, with some suggested areas where reporting could be made clearer for the benefit of reporting to shareholders.